vlomonaco/US-TransportationMode/README.md

 * <a href="https://www.linkedin.com/in/simone-passaretti-397b23110/" target="_blank">Simone Passaretti</a> • Master student - email: simone.passaretti@studio.unibo.it
 ### Past collaborators
 * <a href="https://www.linkedin.com/in/claudiacarpineti/" target="_blank">Claudia Carpineti</a> • Master graduate student - email: claudia.carpineti@studio.unibo.it

+## FAQ

+> I would need to know the units of the timestamps of each sensor measurements.
+In your article, you mention that the sampling frequency is approximately 20Hz.
+However, you do not specify the units of these time stamps.
+Are they given in seconds or milliseconds?

+The timestamps are in milliseconds!

+> Can I assume that the units of the sensor data (accelerometer, gyroscope and magnetometer) are the standard ones (m/s^2, rad/s and uT, respectively)?

+Yes.